This king cake recipe is easier than you might think. You can celebrate Mardi Gras no matter where you live and eat king cake fresh!

 To make the dough:

-In a mixing bowl, combine the warm water, yeast and 1 Tablespoon of the granulated sugar.
-Allow to sit for 5 minutes until it blooms.
-Meanwhile, in a small saucepan over medium heat, heat the butter, 4 Tablespoons of the sugar and the salt while constantly stirring.
+- In a mixing bowl, combine the warm water, yeast and 1 Tablespoon of the granulated sugar; set aside.
+In a small saucepan over medium heat, heat the butter, 4 Tablespoons of the sugar and the salt while constantly stirring.
 Once the butter is melted, stir in the sour cream and heat to luke warm.

-Once the yeast is active, whisk in the warm butter and sour cream mixture, the egg and 1 cup of the flour.
-Whisk until smooth.
-Using an oiled wooden spoon, mix in small amounts of the remaining flour until a soft dough is formed (about another 2 cups of flour).
+- Whisk the sour cream mixture into the yeast mixture along with the egg and 1 cup of the flour.
+Using an oiled wooden spoon, fold in small amounts of the remaining flour until a soft dough is formed (about another 2 cups of flour).
 The dough should be tacky, but not sticky.

-Turn the dough out onto a lightly floured surface.
-With oiled hands, knead dough until elastic, about 5 to 10 minutes.
-Alternatively, use your stand mixer fitted with the dough hook to knead for 5 minutes.
-Add more flour by the teaspoon if needed.
-The dough should clear the sides of the bowl.
+- Turn the dough out onto a lightly floured surface.
+With lightly floured hands, knead dough until elastic, about 5 to 10 minutes.
+(Alternatively, you can use a stand mixer with the dough hook attachment and knead 5 minutes, adding tablespoons more flour as necessary.)

-With floured or oiled hands, shape the dough into a ball and transfer to a well-oiled bowl, flipping once to cover with oil.
-Cover tightly with plastic wrap and allow to rise in a warm, draft-free area until it has doubled in size, about 1 1/2 to 2 hours.
+- Shape the dough into a ball and transfer to a bowl sprayed with oil, flipping the dough once to coat with oil.
+Cover tightly with plastic wrap and allow to rise in a warm, draft-free area until it has doubled in size, about 1 hour.

 For the filling:

-Roll the cake up jellyroll-style and pinch the seams tight.
-Carefully transfer the roll to a parchment- or silicone- lined baking sheet, seam-side down.
-Pull the ends together to form an oval or circle, then press to completely seal the shape.
+- Tightly roll the dough from the long side jellyroll-style and pinch the seams tight.
+Carefully transfer the roll to a large rimmed baking sheet lined with parchment paper.
+Make sure the roll is seam-side down.
+Pull the ends together to form an oval, then press to completely seal the shape.

-Cover the cake with a clean kitchen towel and allow to rise for another 30 minutes.
-During this second rise, preheat the oven to 375 degrees F.
+- Cover the cake with a clean kitchen towel and allow to rise for another 30 minutes.
+During this second rise, preheat the oven to 375°F.

-After 30 minutes, remove the kitchen towel and bake the cake in the center of the preheated oven for 25 minutes or until golden brown.
+- Remove the kitchen towel and bake the cake in the center of the preheated oven for 20 minutes or until golden brown.
 Allow to cool completely on a wire rack before icing.

 For the colored sugars: